 There is a lot of things to do in Nicaragua, and you can easily spend months here.
-Without realising that the time goes so fast, we stayed two months and would easily do another month if we only could.
+These are some our best tips and experiences we did on our 2-month trip around Nicaragua.

 Every backpacker will give you their bucket list of things to do in Nicaragua, and we did our top recommended activities.